flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

     $ git clone git://git.drogon.net/wiringPi wiringPi.git
     $ cd wiringPi.git && ./build

-- Download and compile the main application
+- Download and compile the main application.

 As mentioned earlier, the source code is available at [Github][code].
-In order to keep the info in this page from going stale, I will be using the branch **rpi-0.1.y**, which I will not mess with.
-Unless a nasty bug shows up. :)
+In order to keep the info in this page from going stale, I will be using the branch **rpi-0.1.y**, which I will not mess with... unless a nasty bug shows up. :)
-I will talk more about the code itself in [section 3](#codenav).
+There's more about the code itself in [section 3](#codenav).

     :::bash
     $ cd ; # not really important where, but oclock.service may need to be edited